Red (band): Formation and signing with Essential (2002–2004)

 Red was formed by identical twin brothers, guitarist Anthony and bassist Randy Armstrong, and lead vocalist and pianist Michael Barnes.
 The three grew up in Linesville, Pennsylvania, where Barnes first met the Armstrongs at elementary school and remained friends.
 They gained inspiration to pursue a music career after they attended festivals, including acts at the Christian-themed Creation Festival, and wished to perform on stage.
 They became members of Ascension, their early gigs taking place in youth centres around Erie, Pennsylvania, playing covers of contemporary Christian music before they turned to hard rock.

 After the three finished their education, they relocated to Nashville, Tennessee in February 2002 after Audio Adrenaline guitarist Barry Blair had heard their music online and invited them to record.
 The three worked day jobs, Barnes as a nurse in an emergency room and the Armstrongs in a mall, while using their spare time to form their own musical style, which was influenced by Linkin Park, Sevendust, and Chevelle as they liked the band's emotionally-driven music.
-The first line-up of Red was completed in 2004 following the addition of drummer Andrew Hendrix and guitarist Jasen Rauch.
-Randy said they wished for a band name that was "short, meaningful, and easy to remember", and spent two years searching for groups with a similar name and secured a trademark with "Red".
+The first lineup of Red was completed in 2004 following the addition of drummer Andrew Hendrix and guitarist Jasen Rauch.
+Randy said they wished for a band name that was "short, meaningful, and easy to remember".
+They spent two years searching for groups with a similar name and secured a trademark with "Red".

-With the line-up secured, Red entered a longtime association with producer, songwriter, and musician Rob Graves.
+With the lineup secured, Red entered a longtime association with producer, songwriter, and musician Rob Graves.
 After they had recorded four demos in a garage and a nursery that displayed their style of alternative, hard and Christian rock music.
 Rauch, who had worked as an intern in the same Nashville studio as Graves and supplied them with free equipment, invited Graves to listen to their music for his opinions.
 Graves recalled: "It was really rough, all over the map, but I could hear the elements were there ...
-I told them it was really good, it had potential".
-Graves took them under his wing, and paid for studio time and the production of their first demos at Paragon Studios which happened across two years.
+I told them it was really good, it had potential."

+Graves took them under his wing and paid for studio time and the production of their first demos at Paragon Studios, which happened across two years.
 Graves then signed Red to a development contract with his independent production company Six Feet Over, which led to a recording deal with Provident Label Group which then assigned them to its Christian label Essential Records after they liked their demo.
 Essential gave Red the green-light on a full-length album.
-Speaking on their Christian influence, Barnes said: "We are Christians in a band, but if people feel more comfortable and say that we are a Christian band, we do not to shy away from that".
+Speaking on their Christian influence, Barnes said: "We are Christians in a band, but if people feel more comfortable and say that we are a Christian band, we do not shy away from that."
 Hendrix parted ways with Red before recording began; he was replaced by drummer Hayden Lamb.